abourget/fde-mtl/content/about.en.md

 [International Federation for Family Development](http://iffd.org), a NGO that is in [General Consultative Status](https://en.wikipedia.org/wiki/Consultative_status#General) with the [United Nations](http://www.un.org).

-FDE provides and dispenses courses to couples to help better their family life.
+_FDE_ offers the _Family Enrichment_ courses from IFFD, that help couples improve their parental skills, and better their family life.

-For more than four decades, tends of thousands of married couples around the world benefited from these courses.
+For more than four decades, tens of thousands of married couples around the world benefited from these courses.

-FDE Montreal is responsible for bringing those courses to the greater Montreal area.
+_FDE Montreal_ is responsible for bringing those courses to the greater Montreal area.

 <!--